TechnologyClassroom/SetupNotes/os/GNULinux/GNULinux.md

   removed.
 - [Ubuntu Server](https://www.ubuntu.com/download/server) - Ubuntu without a
   graphical user interface (GUI) is a popular choice for enterprise servers.
-- [Xubuntu](https://xubuntu.org/) - Ubuntu with the XFCE desktop
-  environment (DE) is good OS for older computers.
 - [AlmaLinux](https://almalinux.org/) - Stable community driven branch of Red
   Hat Enterprise Linux (RHEL).
 I would only recommend AlmaLinux if you are trying to prepare for a job that will be using RHEL.